 What time should I arrive each day?

 To avoid long lines at the registration counter we suggest you register in advance and arrive 45 minutes prior to your first conference session.
 If you registered for conference sessions, those will be included.
 To speed the badge pick up process, print the registration confirmation email that you received and bring it with you, or have it available on your mobile device.

 What happens when I arrive at the expo?
 I’ve never attended before.

 We welcome first-timers!
 When you arrive at the convention center, look for signs directing you to National Pavement Expo Registration where you will pick up your badge.
 Your badge gives you entry into the Exhibit Hall, special events and conference sessions, (if you have registered for those.)
 You also will receive a Show Guide with information about exhibitors, show hours, the conference, and special events.
-If you have questions, please ask any of our staff for assistance.
+If you have questions, please ask any of our on site staff for assistance.

 What’s the difference between a Seminar and a Workshop?

 Do Seminars and Workshop cover the same material?

 Some Seminars and Workshops cover the same topics, but due to the longer timeframe, Workshops are more in-depth, provide more information and include more interaction.